 The Homeless Alliance began as a group of community volunteers concerned about the fractured and often fractious system of care for the homeless in Oklahoma City.
-These volunteers visited other communities that had successfully implemented coordinated systems (Columbus, OH, and Phoenix, AZ) and studied the strategies used by these and several other cities that had drastically reduced their homeless populations.
+These volunteers visited other communities that had successfully implemented coordinated systems and studied the strategies used by these and several other cities that had drastically reduced their homeless populations.

 Initially funded by private foundation grants from the Noble Foundation, the Merrick Foundation, and the Inasmuch Foundation, the Homeless Alliance incorporated in April 2004.